 The holiday is said to be Satan's last hurrah before the dawn of May Day (or Beltane), which brings the light, warmth, and life that evil spirits seem to revile.
 All the black magic covens across the world are said to hold wild orgies in the woods or on high hills, with the biggest, most raucous celebration taking place on Germany's gloomy Brocken, the peak of the Harz Mountains, where Satan himself always makes a special appearance.
 The Powers of Darkness go out with a bang just as they began their six-month reign on October 31st: by taking advantage of the thin veil between the living and the dead and stirring up mischief.

 If you hope to make it through the evening without being tormented by dreams of witches, goblins, and the undead, here are a few suggestions from celebrants around the world.

 7. BE WITH PEOPLE, HAVE FUN, AND BE LOUD

-6. APPEASE THE ROAMING DEVIL DOGS
+6. WARD OFF THE ROAMING DEVIL-DOGS

 In my house growing up, before we went to bed on Christmas Eve we left out cookies and milk for Santa Claus and carrots for his reindeer.
 In Central Europe they have a similar tradition of decidedly spookier kind.
 Since the invisible world unleashes its hellhounds on earth, it is considered advisable to keep the brutes happy and out of your house.
-To do this, a traditional treat left outside is Ankenschnitt: buttered bread liberally drizzled in butter.
+To do this, a traditional treat left outside is Ankenschnitt: buttered bread liberally drizzled in honey.
 Make plenty of Ankenschnitt for the members of your household, but leave an extra yummy piece on your doorstep for the devil dogs to ensure a year of good health, good weather, and a good harvest.

 5. THE HANGING OF THE GREENS